Kevin Curran

 My research and writing have been supported over the years by a variety of institutions and organizations.
 I have been awarded fellowships from the Folger Shakespeare Library (Washington DC), the Huntington Library (San Marino, California), the Bibliographical Society of America, and the Harry Ransom Research Center (Austin, Texas).
 In 2017, I was named Distinguished International Visiting Fellow at the Center for the History of Emotions in Perth and Sydney, Australia.
 And in 2021, I was awarded a major grant from the Swiss National Science Foundation in support of a 4-year project called "Theater and Judgment in Early Modern England,"which includes a team of local and international collaborators.

-Beyond the university, I am president of the Swiss Association for Medieval and Early Modern English Studies and I serve on the Representative Council of the Center for Renaissance Studies at the Newberry Library in Chicago, as well as the Renaissance Society of America Council.
-Between 2019 and 2023, I coordinated a Shakespeare Summer School in Venice, Italy, called "Global Shakespeares."
+Beyond the university, I serve on the Representative Council of the Center for Renaissance Studies at the Newberry Library in Chicago and am a member of the International Shakespeare Conference in Stratford-upon-Avon.
+I was president of the Swiss Association for Medieval and Early Modern English Studies from 2021 to 2024 and a member of the Renaissance Society of America Council from 2009 to 2024.
+Between 2017 and 2019, I was president of the Modern Language Association's Law and Humanities Forum, and between 2019 and 2023, I coordinated a Shakespeare Summer School in Venice, Italy, called "Global Shakespeares."

 RESEARCH